There are many lessons we can learn from studying the life of Jacob in the book of Genesis.

 “…for you have been chosen by God himself — you are priests of the King, you are holy and pure, you are God’s very own — all this so that you may show to others how God called you out of the darkness into his wonderful light.”1 Peter 2:9 TLB

 We are uniquely chosen to show others how to go from darkness to light.

 Keep a close watch on all you do and think.
 Stay true to what is right and God will bless you and use you to help others.1 Timothy 4:16 TLB

 - Watch excuses because they make us not rely on God!

 - Watch fear because it makes us unwilling to live by faith!

 - Watch unbelief because it makes us unwilling to dream!

 - Watch pride because it makes us unwilling to follow God’s lead!

-What change of mindset do we need to have about our weaknesses, our struggles, and our sins to so we can become who were meant to be and to change as many as we can along the way?
+What mindset do we need to have about our weaknesses, struggles, and sins to become who we were meant to be and change as many as we can along the way?